ironfox-oss/IronFox/README.md

     export PATH=$HOME/bin:$PATH
     ```

-- Disable Gradle Daemons and configuration cache :
+- Disable Gradle Daemons and configuration cache:

-    ```
+    ```sh
     mkdir -p ~/.gradle
     echo "org.gradle.daemon=false" >> ~/.gradle/gradle.properties
     echo "org.gradle.configuration-cache=false" >> ~/.gradle/gradle.properties
     ```

-- Create a new Python 3.9 virtual environment, then activate it :
+- Create a new Python 3.9 virtual environment, then activate it:

-    ```
+    ```sh
     python3.9 -m venv env
     source env/bin/activate
     ```

 - Ensure JDK 17 is the default JDK.
 You can check the current JDK version by running `java --version` in the terminal.
-Otherwise, you can temporarily set JDK 17 as the default by running :
+Otherwise, you can temporarily set JDK 17 as the default by running:

-    ```bash
+    **Don't forget to replace `/path/to/jdk-17` below with the actual path of your JDK 17 installation!**

+    ```sh
     export JAVA_HOME=/path/to/jdk-17
     export PATH=$JAVA_HOME/bin:$PATH
     ```

+    For instance, on **Fedora 41**, the default location of JDK 17 is `/usr/lib/jvm/java-17-openjdk`:

+    ```sh
+    export JAVA_HOME=/usr/lib/jvm/java-17-openjdk
+    export PATH=$JAVA_HOME/bin:$PATH
+    ```

-- Ensure that `ANDROID_HOME` variable is set to point to a valid Android SDK installation.
-Otherwise, you can execute the following to install and set up the SDK :
+- Ensure that the `ANDROID_HOME` variable points to a valid Android SDK installation.
+Otherwise, you can execute the following to install and set up the SDK:

-    ```bash
+    ```sh
     source ./scripts/setup-android-sdk.sh
     ```